ufz/ogs/web/content/docs/userguide/parallel_computing_MPI/run_ogs_with_mpi.md

 Where the input file name is the name of PVTU file.

-#### 3.2 XMDF output
+#### 3.2 XDMF output

-With XMDF, OGS outputs two files, one XMDF file and one HDF5 file with file name extension of `h5`.
+With XDMF, OGS outputs two files, one XDMF file and one HDF5 file with file name extension of `h5`.
 You can use ParaView to open the XDMF file by selecting `Xdmf3ReaderS` or `Xdmf3ReaderT`.
-The XMDF output is highly recommended for running OGS with a large mesh, especially on supercomputers.
+The XDMF output is highly recommended for running OGS with a large mesh, especially on supercomputers.